 The Migration Collections include:

-TEXTS – Letters, diaries, meeting documentation, travel and other such official documents, newspaper cuttings, etc.
+TEXTS – Letters, diaries, minutes, travel and other such official documents, newspaper cuttings, etc.

 PHOTOS – Prints, negatives, digital photos, slides, postcards and posters.
 In total approx. 45,000.

 FILM – Both raw footage and aired recordings of different television shows and documentary films.